The meaning of the Shiva Lingam or Shiva Linga lies deep within. It speaks a lot…

 It is the depiction of all-pervading formless God, Brahman.
 Shiva is Brahman, he is the manifestation of the Ultimate God Para Brahman.

-So portraying him in form of a symbol is the perfect way to represent his formless nature.
+So portraying him in the form of a symbol is the perfect way to represent his formless nature.

 The Lingam is actually the phallus (erected penis) of Shiva resting in the Shakti’s yoni (vulva).
 Both the reproductory organs of Shiva & Shakti is signifying the process of creation.
-Meaning the male & female energies are the fundamental forces which are responsible for the creation of this whole existence.
+Meaning the male & female energies are the fundamental forces that are responsible for the creation of this whole existence.